Agapito78/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 1: How to run this project

 This project is using Gulp to minify JS and CSS.
-Check for instructiont to install Gulp [here](http://gulpjs.com/).
+Check for instructions to install Gulp [here](http://gulpjs.com/).

 After Gulp installation.
 There are three dependencies that must be installed to run Gulp tasks on this project: gulp-concat, gulp-clean-css and gulp-uglify.
 Please, check below: